How long does it typically take to develop a drug from target identification to approval?

 Show answer

-The study of how genetic variations influence drug response and optimal drug dose.
+how genetic variations influence drug response and optimal dose

 What is the first pharmacokinetic phase?